tekknolagi/isdt/lecture-notes/4-cor.md

 bug-free.

 You will have bugs.
 Even if they aren’t bugs in the state-of-the-world at time of writing code, the world changes.
+Time passes, bits rot, and people die, no matter how much we try to stop it.
+Take a moment to call your loved ones and tell them how much they mean to you.

 It’s not about how good you are as a programmer.
 Your code interacts with the toolchain of the programming language in which it's written: the compiler or the runtime.
 It interacts with the operating system.
 With the filesystem.
 With the network.
 Your code may run well when compiled with Clang but crash when compiled with GCC, and the reason may be that your code implicitly took advantage of a subtle clause in the C standard that allows the two compilers to implement a behavior differently.

 The third-party library you use might also have bugs.
 Or if it does not have bugs, something changed with the last version.
 Perhaps the email software *du